 For lunches and lighter snacks there's a seasonal outdoor courtyard area with a wood-fired oven for flat breads and pizzas.

 - Children's meals

 - Organic produce

 - Room service

 - The stunning New Forest is on your doorstep.
 Borrow a pair of Hunter wellies and ask for a map of the best walking trails.
 Reception can also organise mountain bike hire and horse riding within the forest, plus archery and sailing

-- Take a tour of the kitchen garden, then head out with Garry Eveleigh, the hotel's forager (at additional cost).
+- Head out with the hotel's forager (additional cost).
 His guided walks include mushrooming in the forest, hedgerow harvesting to find wild salads in summer or fruits, nuts and berries in autumn, and a trip to the coast to gather seaweed and shellfish

 - Visit historical hotspots such as Beaulieu Abbey, Hurst Castle and Buckler's Hard on the Beaulieu River.
 Or brush up on your maritime history at Portsmouth's historical dockyard